Skip to main content

 Qualifications

 This is an advanced level climb suitable for climbers in excellent physical condition with solid backpacking skills and prior glacier and ice climbing experience.
-A one hour climbing skills training will be taught.
+A one-hour glacier travel skills training will be taught.
+Climbers will need to ascend several pitches of 60- to 70-degree alpine ice.
+Please consider joining us for our 2-Day Intro to Ice Climbing Course if you do not feel comfortable with rock safety basics.
 No extra acclimatization is necessary for this program.
 Read our Goals and Fitness page for recommendations on how to best physically prepare for this adventure.

 2 to 1 Climber to Guide Ratio